foxfrolicking/Canberra-Modern-Theme-TW/README.md

 Tailwind CSS - Rapidly build modern websites without ever leaving your HTML.
 (2023).
 Tailwindcss.com; Tailwindcss. https://tailwindcss.com/
 <br>
 Vivian.
 (2022, August 29).
 How to do gradient text with Tailwind CSS.
 Design2Tailwind. https://design2tailwind.com/blog/tailwindcss-gradient-text/ </p>

+# Reflection Jonathan

+## Individual Contribution: Document individual contributions to the project, outlining specific tasks undertaken, any relevant code examples and personal growth.

+## Issue Resolution: Discuss any challenges encountered during the development process and provide reflections on how these challenges were addressed.

+## Team Collaboration: Reflect on the effectiveness of team collaboration, communication, and the distribution of tasks among group members.

+## References and resources: provide a briefly annotated list of resources that you found helpful while creating the website.